dkvc/podman-files/docs/create-container/index.md

 ```
 podman run --security-opt=label=disable --hooks-dir=/usr/share/containers/oci/hooks.d/ -v $PWD/workdir:/home/tf/workdir:Z -d --name tftest -i tftest:tensorflow
 ```
+???+ info "Local Jupyter"
+    In case you want to use Local Jupyter Server directly instead of Visual Studio Code or any IDE, make sure to link port 8888 to host system; which is used for hosting Jupyter server.
+    ```
+    podman run --security-opt=label=disable --hooks-dir=/usr/share/containers/oci/hooks.d/ -p 8888:8888 -v $PWD/workdir:/home/tf/workdir:Z -d --name tftest -i tftest:tensorflow
+    ```
+    If you want to know the URL of Jupyter Server after starting, you can use
+    ```
+    podman exec -it tftest jupyter notebook
+    ```

 ???+ info "Avoiding Permission Issues (Not Required for Docker users)"
     If you want to avoid permission issues everytime when you share any file between container and host using shared folder, you can use the following command both inside and outside the container (not recommended).